Gxston/SqlQueryStress/README.md

 ## Contributing

 Any and all contributions are welcome!
-Please see the full [contributing guide](CONTRIBUTING.md) for more details.
+Please see the full [contributing guide](CONTRIBUTING.md) for more details..